noraeisner/LATTE/README.md

 Options:
 - change the binning of full lightcurve (not the zoomed in one at the moment) on the left.
 - change the y-scale (flux) with the sliding bar underneath the plot.
-- In this widnow you have to indicate whether you want to run a BLS search, model the transit, save the output files (default is yes) and generate summary pdf - Data Validation Report (DVR) - at the end.
+- In this widnow you have to indicate whether you want to run a BLS search, model the transit (in progress, will be available in next release), save the output files (default is yes) and generate summary pdf - Data Validation Report (DVR) - at the end.

 All of the options and the listed times of the events are entered when the orange 'close' button is pressed.